Free Printable: Low Carb & Keto Food List

 0I will make the red velvet cake again with this icing, but my icing was runny.
 I tried adding more erythritol and some corn starch, but no go.
 I refrigerated for a while, then read that it should be brought back to room temperature before icing, so that didn’t seem like a good idea.
 I followed the instructions, except that I used the mixer instead of hand beater.
 I’m thinking that may be the issue because it was never really stiff and adding the cream… Any additional tips?
 Thank you for all you do.

-0Hi Michael, I would recommend adding a little more cream cheese to thicken the icing up.
+0Hi Michael, This can happen if you beat the frosting too long, or if your kitchen is warm.
+At this point, I would recommend adding a little more cream cheese to thicken the icing up.

 Michael Kushner